tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 Open [sharpe_ratios.py](Activities/16-Ins_Sharpe_Ratios/Solved/sharpe_ratios.py) and live code how to calculate and plot sharpe ratios.
 Explain the following as part of the demo:

 * Sharpe ratios are commonly used to indicate whether or not an investment is a good decision.
-While standard deviation illustrates how far an investment has deviated from its average, sharpe ratios use standard deviation to illustrate the relationship between standard deviation and risk-reward.
+While standard deviation illustrates how far an investment has deviated from its average, Sharpe ratios use standard deviation to illustrate the relationship between standard deviation and risk-reward.

 * Sharpe ratios enable investors to judge whether or not an investment is a good decision.
 Sharpe ratios adjust for risk, making them a valuable indicator of asset performance.